numtide/system-manager/documentation/docs/reference-guide.md

 Yes, but only if the flake.nix file is local to your machine.
 The problem is System Manager will try to write a flake.lock file in the same location as the flake.nix file, which isn't possible (at this time) with a GitHub repo.

+### Ensuring success

+In order to ensure System Manager retrieves the correct .nix files from your repo, we recommend including either a branch or a tag along with your repo.

 ## Running System Manager with a remote flake

 !!!
 Tip
     Before you run this command, we recommend that you nevertheless create a folder to run it from, such as ~/.config/system-manager.

 # Managing a Remote System with System Manager